jesperbagge/minio-cookbook/README.md

  * minio2
  * minio3
  * minio4

+## Prerequisites
+The following steps needs to be performed on every node that should constitute the cluster.
+Every node should have the same configuration file, ensuring that all nodes have the same access keys.

 ### Create user
 Create a system user account to run minio as a systemd daemon